Discernment: The Bridge Between Skepticism and Faith

 I can trust the resonance in my body as much as the evidence in my hands.

-Pause before assuming: when you encounter something mysterious, give yourself time to feel it fully.
+Pause before assuming: when you encounter something at the edge of your knowledge, give yourself time to feel it fully.

 Listen to your body: resonance often speaks through the body long before the mind catches up.

-Balance curiosity with caution: stay open, but grounded.
-Explore, but don’t abandon self-trust.
+Balance curiosity with caution: stay open, but grounded—if something sounds right but doesn’t feel right—pay attention.

-Accept what is not yet explainable: leave room for wonder.
-The unknown doesn’t always need to be conquered, sometimes it just needs a companion.
+Accept what is not yet explainable: leave room for wonder and possibility.

 Discernment is the Compass of the Soul